 4.3.12 DL-AoD positioning

-The DL-AoD positioning method makes use of the measured DL-PRS-RSRP of downlink signals received from multiple TPs, at the UE.
-The UE measures the DL-PRS-RSRP of the received signals using assistance data received from the positioning server, and the resulting measurements are used along with other configuration information to locate the UE in relation to the neighbouring TPs.
+The DL-AoD positioning method makes use of the measured DL-PRS-RSRP and DL-PRS-RSRPP of downlink signals received from multiple TPs, at the UE.
+The UE measures the DL-PRS-RSRP and the DL-PRS-RSRPP of the received signals using assistance data received from the positioning server, and the resulting measurements are used along with other configuration information to locate the UE in relation to the neighbouring TPs.

 The operation of the DL-AoD positioning method is described in clause 8.11.